tvlfyi/tvix/docs/src/store/api.md

 When the desired file is reached, the *BlobService* can be used to read the contents of this file, and return it back to the evaluator.

-FUTUREWORK: define how importing from symlinks should/does work.
+FUTUREWORK: Define how importing from symlinks should/does work.

 Contrary to Nix, this has the advantage of not having to copy all of the contents of a store path to the evaluating machine, but really only fetching